-I wrote recently about selecting bespoke curtains to fit our Crittall windows.
-I’ve only ever bought off-the-peg curtains before, so buying made to measure curtains was new territory for me.
+I wrote recently about selecting made to measure curtains to fit our Crittall windows.
+I’ve only ever bought off-the-peg curtains before, so buying made-to-measure curtains was new territory for me.
 I felt quite overwhelmed at the prospect of it.

 Thankfully, the process was really, really straightforward.

-So much so, I thought I’d share my experiences on here, as it might help someone else.
+So much so, I thought I’d share my experiences here, as it might help someone else.

 Quick View of What You'll Find on This Page

 I stumbled across Couture Living, earlier this year.
 They’re an online window-dressing company and made the entire process of choosing made to measure curtains such a breeze.
 In fact, I’ve had a much trickier time buying curtains to go in the past!

 My experience of curtain buying generally goes a little like this:

 See curtains in a shop.
 Buy them (thinking I’m getting a bargain).
 Get them home then realise they’re too long/short/not wide enough.
 Spend a fortune getting them professionally adjusted — or spend time and money having to alter them myself, at home.

 I’ve never had bespoke curtains before, and — I must say — the process is so much easier.